 • If a car is speeding, they may come up behind you quickly and startle you.

-• A car behind you may turn on their blinker, indicating that they may merge on top of you if you don’t pay attention.
+• A car behind you may turn on its blinker, indicating that it may merge on top of you if you don’t pay attention.

 Avoid a Motorcycle Accident at Stop Lights

-• Stopping between traffic lines so that cars can’t hit you
+• Stopping between traffic lanes so that cars can’t hit you

 • Stopping to the side of the lane, giving you an escape route